⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Tirana (1-1.5 hours)

-→ Check in the hotel and have free time at the afternoon
+→ Check in at the hotel and have free time in the afternoon

 Overnight in Tirana, Albania